andreian02/sveltekit-blog02/posts/building-cloudwhite.md

 description: This is a entry where I try to document down how I managed to put this Sveltekit Blog App together.
 isCompleted: true
 slug: lets-start-building
-tags: [svelte, sveltekit, vercel, vite]
+tags: [svelte • sveltekit • vercel • tailwind]
 ---

 ![image](/assets/images/sveltekit.jpg 'sveltekit')